 The Ostwald process is considered as one of the most chemical Processes or common methods used for the manufacturing of Nitric Acid.
 The Process of Ostwald was developed in the year 1902 by a German chemist named Wilhelm Ostwald.
 In 1909 He was later awarded the Nobel prize for his research.
 Over the years this process has gained popularity as it is the easiest way to produce Nitric Acid which is also widely used in many areas such as in the production of fertilizers as well as inorganic and organic Nitrates or Nitro compounds.
 In the Ostwald Process, Usually, ammonia is transformed into nitric acid.
 Vanadium pentoxide which is denoted by V2O5 is often used as a catalyst during the Processing of nitric acid in this method.
 There are many steps involved in this process.
 We shall discuss them.

-The Ostwald process is defined as a chemical process used for making nitric acid which is written as HNO3.
-Wilhelm Ostwald developed this process, and inj 1902 he patented it.
-This process is a mainstay of the modern chemical industry, and it also provides the main raw material for the most common type of fertilizer production in the world.
-If we look at it historically and practically, then we can see that this process is closely associated with the Haber process, which provides the requisite raw material, ammonia.
+The Ostwald process is defined as a chemical Process used for making nitric acid which is written as HNO3.
+Wilhelm Ostwald developed this Process, and in 1902 he patented it.
+This Process is a mainstay of the modern chemical industry, and it also provides the main raw material for the most common type of fertilizer production in the world.
+If we look at it historically and practically, then we can see that this Process is closely associated with the Haber Process, which provides the requisite raw material, Ammonia.

 Description of the Process

-In this stage Ammonia is converted to nitric acid in 2 particular stages.
-By heating it is oxidized with oxygen in the presence of a catalyst such as platinum with 10% rhodium, on fuses the platinum metal on silica wool, copper or nickel, to form nitric oxide(nitrogen(II) oxide and water as steam.
-This reaction is considered as strongly exothermic process, making it a useful heat source once initiated:
+In this stage, Ammonia is converted to nitric acid in 2 particular stages.
+By heating it is oxidized with oxygen in the presence of a catalyst such as platinum with 10% rhodium, which fuses the platinum metal on silica wool, copper or nickel, to form nitric oxide(nitrogen(II) oxide and water as steam.
+This reaction is considered a strongly exothermic Process, making it a useful heat source once initiated:

 ΔH = −905.2 kJ/mol